superfluidity/RDCL3D/docs/descriptor-models/README.md

 # Description model
 The description model includes the types of nodes and links that are supported, their relationships, the constraints in their composition, describes what are the different views of the projects and which nodes and links belongs to which view.

 ## Details
 ### List of nodes
-The description model you can define the list of nodes and for each of them you can define the label wich will be displayed on the gui, for example in the etsi model:
+In the description model you can define the list of nodes and for each of them you can define the label wich will be displayed on the gui, for example in the etsi model:
 ```
 nodes:                                  #List of nodes, with id and label used in the gui (We can add more fields)
     vnf: